bluwy/website/src/posts/2024-02-05-hot-module-replacement-is-easy/index.md

 title: Hot Module Replacement is Easy
 ---

 If you've built projects with Vite, chances are you've also used Hot Module Replacement (HMR).
-HMR allows you to update your code without having to refresh the page, such as editing a component markup or adjusting styles, the changes are immediately reflected in the browser, which enables faster code interation and improved developer experience.
+HMR allows you to update your code without having to refresh the page, such as editing a component markup or adjusting styles, the changes are immediately reflected in the browser, which enables faster code iteration and improved developer experience.

-While HMR is also a feature in other bundlers like Webpack and Parcel, in this blog we'll dig deeper into how it works in Vite specfically.
+While HMR is also a feature in other bundlers like Webpack and Parcel, in this blog we'll dig deeper into how it works in Vite specifically.
 Generally other bundlers should also work similarly.

 To preface, HMR is _not_ easy and certain topics may require some time to digest, but I hope to have piqued your interest!
 On this page, you'll learn: